 Lateness – What to do if your child is late for school

-You child needs to be at school by 8.55 a.m. when the bell rings for the start of the school day.
-The teachers then mark the register and send it back to the School Office by 9.05 a.m.
+You child needs to be at school by 8.40 a.m as the school day starts at 8.45 am.
+The teachers then mark the register and send it back to the School Office..
 If your child arrives after the register has been taken, you will need to take them to the School Office and sign them in using the electronic system in the foyer, stating their reason for lateness.
 Your child will then be marked late in the register by the office staff.
-If your child arrives after 9.30 a.m., they will be marked absent by the office staff for that session.
+If your child arrives after 9.15 a.m., they will be marked absent by the office staff for that session.

 How we monitor lateness